PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-08 07:13:36
+Last updated: 2024-04-08 07:14:09
-Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five
+Random Quote: You want to dismantle an empire?
+Divide it! - Guillermo Gonzalez Calderoni